Blaming Chinese For High House Prices in Vancouver Is Racist, April 6. Pretty strong stuff from Allen Garr last week.

 Yet inexplicably, our housing market went suddenly mad with speculation fuelled by an irrational confidence in an endless supply of prospective buyers.
 At precisely the time when the media showered us with stories of an endless supply of prospective buyers, in a different country.

-Interesting that Garr didn't mention that Beasley was once VP of Aquilini Developments-part of the Aquilini Group reported in the media for inking its strategic partnership with Asian developers, and for its proposal to market the remaining Olympic Village condos to-where else-China.
+Interesting that Garr didnt mention that Beasley is now VP of Aquilini Developmentspart of the Aquilini Group reported in the media for inking its strategic partnership with Asian developers, and for its proposal to market the remaining Olympic Village condos towhere elseChina.

-Sandy Garossino, a former lawyer and businessperson, ran for Vancouver City Council as an independent candidate in the recent civic election.
+Sandy Garossino is a former lawyer, businessperson, and co-founder of Vancouver Not Vegas.
+She ran for Vancouver City Council as an independent candidate in the recent civic elections, raising the issue of Vancouver's housing affordability crisis.